 - There are over 50 species, spread across most of the Northern Hemisphere.

 - Some species can exceed 9 feet long.

 - They get their name from their favorite prey: rats and mice.

 - New World species are more closely related to king snakes than they are to the Old World rat snake species.

 These snakes are widespread; most areas of the Northern Hemisphere host at least a few of these snakes.
 They live in various habitats, including dense rainforests, semi-arid fields and farmland, and arid deserts.
 Rat snakes are regularly found in odd places, like the eaves of a roof or climbing up a brick wall.
-They are excellent climbers, and they often climb trees, fences, and other obstacles to get to their meal.
+They are excellent climbers, and they often climb trees, fences, and other obstacles to get to their meals.

 They’re active daytime (diurnal) hunters and eat a variety of rodents, including rats, mice, and even squirrels and chipmunks.
-Juveniles will sometimes eat lizards, but the adults almost exclusively prefer warm-blooded prey.
+Juveniles will sometimes eat lizards, but adults almost exclusively prefer warm-blooded prey.

 Most rat snake species have adapted well to humans, and many are found on the hunt, slithering around the edges of homes and buildings.

 Read here to find out about rat snakes in Florida.
 You can also read here to find out about three rat snakes in Georgia.